a-bali/janitor/README.md

 ## Building and installing

 Janitor is written in Go and will compile to a single standalone binary.
+Janitor should compile and work both on Linux and on Windows.

 For compiling, first install the necessary prerequisites: